studentX/lab2/admission_controller/README.md

 > that rejects all Grim Reaper's deployments!

-1. Update the code in main.go to reject all grim reaper deployments. ie check for deployment resource with a label app=grim reaper.
+1. Update the code in main.go to reject all grim reaper deployments. ie check for deployment resource with a label app=Grim-Reaper.
 1. Generate certs and keys for your webhook and make sure to provide the correct service name in your certificate encryption
 1. Generate a ca_bundle to validate api-server callback into your webhook.